You visit Ireland for the first time, stop into an Irish bar, and are wondering “just how do I say cheers in Irish!?”.

 In fact How to say cheers in Irish get’s Googled over 8000 times a month in America alone!

-- While there are various ways to say cheers in Irish, the most common word you will hear is Sláinte!
+While there are various ways to say cheers in Irish, the most common way to say cheers in Irish is Sláinte!

 Go mbeirimíd beo ar an am seo arís – “May we be alive at this same time again next year.”